-ISOTRETINOIN AN is indicated for the treatment of severe cystic acne and a single course of therapy has been shown to result in complete and prolonged remission of disease in many patients.
+Treatment of severe cystic acne.
+A single course of therapy has been shown to result in complete and prolonged remission of disease in many patients.
 If a second course of therapy is needed, it should not be initiated until at least eight weeks after completion of the first course, since experience has shown that patients may continue to improve while off the drug.
-Because of significant adverse effects associated with its use.
-Isotretinoin should be reversed for patients with severe cystic acne who are unresponsive to conventional therapy, including systemic antibiotics.
+Because of significant adverse effects associated with its use, isotretinoin should be reserved for patients with severe cystic acne who are unresponsive to conventional therapy, including systemic antibiotics.

 How to take it

 The way to take this medicine is: Oral.
 This medicine is taken by mouth.

 - Protect from Light

 - Shelf lifetime is 36 Months.

 You should seek medical advice in relation to medicines and use only as directed by a healthcare professional.